YuliangMa-Git/Multimodal_Failure_Prediction/README.md

 {yuliang.ma@ias.uni-stuttgart.de}

-This work has been accepted for the for publication in the Proceedings of the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).
+This work has been accepted for publication in the Proceedings of the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).

 <img src="/source/real world.png" height="320" />
 <img src="/source/fault demo.png" height="190" />